Menu

 Workshops

 The AABC offers specialized workshops on a variety of archival and preservation topics and also arranges sponsored workshops on an ad hoc basis.
-The AABC can advise on options available for institutions planning staff training and is pleased to respond to workshop requests by interested non-member groups.
+The AABC can advise on options available for institutions planning staff training and is pleased to respond to workshop requests by interested non-member groups for online or in-person training.

 If you would like to learn more about workshops, please contact the EAS Coordinator at aabc.advisor@aabc.ca.